Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave

 \section{Optical layout}

+The previous section introduced the operating principle of CHRONOS, namely a torsion-bar speed-meter interferometer that measures the angular velocity of macroscopic test masses using a Sagnac topology.
+To realize this concept experimentally, a practical optical configuration is required that simultaneously provides stable cavity eigenmodes, efficient optical power buildup, and quantum-noise-limited readout.
+In this section, we present the baseline optical design adopted for the first CHRONOS prototype.

 An overview of the optical layout is shown in Fig.~\ref{fig:layout}.
+The optical system can be divided into five major subsystems: (i) the triangular ring cavities that sense the torsional motion, (ii) the Sagnac interferometer that realizes the speed-meter response, (iii) the power-recycling cavity for optical power enhancement, (iv) the signal-recycling cavity for quantum-noise optimization, and (v) the input and output optical systems used for beam preparation and signal readout.
+These subsystems are highlighted using different colors in Fig.~\ref{fig:layout}.

 The experimental apparatus is based on a cross-torsion-bar configuration, with identical optical systems placed in the X and Y arms.
+For convenience, the following description focuses on the Y arm, although the X arm has an identical optical configuration.

-After pre-stabilization, the input laser beam first passes through a pre-stabilized laser (PSL) system and an input mode cleaner (IMC), which stabilize and shape the spatial and frequency profiles~\cite{aasi2015advanced,abbott2021ligo}.
+After pre-stabilization, the input laser beam first passes through a pre-stabilized laser system and an input mode cleaner, which stabilize and shape the spatial and frequency profiles \cite{aasi2015advanced,abbott2021ligo}.